 SECTION 3.
 That pursuant to Section X of the City of Berea Charter, this Council has referred this Ordinance to the Municipal Planning Commission for report and recommendation, and the Planning Commission has recommended approval.

 SECTION 4.
-This Council hereby accepts the dedication of the public street and other public improvements, known as the relocated Depot Street, as shown on attached Exhibit “A,” and that this Ordinance is enacted in compliance with Ohio Revised Code 723.03.
+That this Council hereby accepts the dedication of a portion of Depot Street (a public street) and other public improvements, known as the relocated Depot Street, as shown on attached Exhibit “A,” and that this Ordinance is enacted in compliance with Ohio Revised Code Section 723.03.

 SECTION 5.
 That the Mayor and appropriate City Administrators be and hereby are authorized and directed to execute the Consolidation and Dedication Plat and all other documents on behalf of the City of Berea consistent with this Ordinance and to cause the same to be filed for record in the Office of the Recorder of Cuyahoga County, Ohio.